No Complaints ≠ No Problems: 5 SME Blind Spots That Break SMEs

 Build visibility.
 Create space for issues to surface without blame.

 If you don’t hear it, you can’t fix it.
-Business blind spots thrive in silence.
+SME blind spots thrive in silence.

 🔹 OPERATIONAL TRUTH #2: